SineVFX/TopDownEffectsDoc/CustomVertexStreams.md

 ### CenterCurve:

 * **Custom1.X / UV0.Z** - Random value for each particle, to make them look slightly different
-* **Custom1.Y / UV0.W** - Emission Multiplier, control the emission power over lifetime
+* **Custom1.Y / UV0.W** - Emission Multiplier, control the emission power over a lifetime
 * **Custom1.Z / UV1.X** - Dissolve progress, used to control the dissolve effect
 * **Custom1.W / UV1.Y** - Second Mask offset progress, used to move the second mask on V coordinate